Application Performance Monitoring 101:

 A Guide on How APM Works, Use Cases & Best Practices

 In today’s digital market, modern apps have to not only bring value but provide around the clock availability, fast responses and real-time problem-solving.
 Because all businesses rely on software applications their performance is one of every organization’s main concerns and biggest headaches, especially if their applications are not just a part of their business, but the business itself.
-This is where application performance monitoring (APM) comes into play.
+This is where APM comes into play.

 In this guide, we are going to dive deep into what is application performance monitoring and why you should use it, how it works, and which are the best practices to help you troubleshoot performance issues faster to ensure peak app performance and flawless user experience.

 Application performance monitoring (APM) is the practice of continuously monitoring and tracking application performance and availability, as well as end-user experience – its purpose is to detect anomalies, troubleshoot issues, understand patterns, optimize resource usage and gather insights that help ensure customer satisfaction and drive business growth.

 Take note not to confuse ‘application performance monitoring’ with ‘application performance management’ as they are often used interchangeably as ‘APM.’

 Sematext tracks requests across networks and apps, from front-end to back-end, to pinpoint performance issues and root causes that can impact end-users.